 Getting your motorcycle kit soaked is as easy as riding into a thunderstorm, but how do you get everything dry again afterwards?
-Especially the gloves seem to stay clammy for days.
+Especially the gloves stay clammy for days.
 Nothing that a hacker can't fix though.

 From time to time I come upon a spot of rain while riding my motorcycle.
 Most times this is not a problem, since most of my kit is waterproof, but sometimes you do get completely soaked in a thunderstorm.
 While this is annoying, getting everything dry again afterwards is no fun either.
 Of all my motorcycle kit, the thick padded winter gloves stay wet the longest.
 Even after 3 days on top of the radiator they're still clammy, especially in the fingers.
 This means half a week of being unable to ride again, or ride with clammy gloves.
 My guess is that this is mostly caused by lack of airflow, there is just no fresh air coming into the gloves to absorb the moisture.